Send events from your workflow

 • JavaScript: use JS to modify customer or event attributes to fit your event.

-• Event attribute: a value from the data object of the event that triggered the campaign (if applicable)
+• Event attribute: a value from the data object of the event that triggered the automation (if applicable)

-• Trigger object attribute: a value from the object that triggered the campaign (if applicable) - To see a preview of the payload, make sure you select a person from the sample data on the left who has a relationship to the object.
+• Trigger object attribute: a value from the object that triggered the automation (if applicable) - To see a preview of the payload, make sure you select a profile from the sample data on the left who has a relationship to the object.

-• Trigger relationship attribute: a value from the relationship that triggered the campaign (if applicable) - To see a preview of the payload, make sure you select a person from the sample data on the left who has a relationship to the object.
+• Trigger relationship attribute: a value from the relationship that triggered the automation (if applicable) - To see a preview of the payload, make sure you select a profile from the sample data on the left who has a relationship to the object.

 1. Drag Send Event into your workflow and click it.